hynek/structlog/docs/contextvars.rst

    import structlog
    structlog.reset_defaults()

-With the introduction of :mod:`contextvars` in Python 3.7, there is a way of having a global context that is local to the current context and even works in concurrent code such as code using :mod:`asyncio`.
+The :mod:`contextvars` module in the Python standard library allows having a global ``structlog`` context that is local to the current execution context.
+The execution context can be thread-local, concurrent code such as code using :mod:`asyncio`, or `greenlet <https://greenlet.readthedocs.io/>`_.

+For example, you may want to bind certain values like a request ID or the peer's IP address at the beginning of a web request and have them logged out along with the local contexts you build within our views.

 For that ``structlog`` provides the `structlog.contextvars` module with a set of functions to bind variables to a context-local context.
-This context is safe to be used in asynchronous code.
+This context is safe to be used both in threaded as well as asynchronous code.

-The general flow mirrors the one for :doc:`thread-local <thread-local>`:
+The general flow is:

 - Use `structlog.configure` with `structlog.contextvars.merge_contextvars` as your first processor.
 - Call `structlog.contextvars.clear_contextvars` at the beginning of your request handler (or whenever you want to reset the context-local context).
 - Call `structlog.contextvars.bind_contextvars` and `structlog.contextvars.unbind_contextvars` instead of your bound logger's ``bind()`` and ``unbind()`` when you want to bind and unbind key-value pairs to the context-local context.
+  You can also use the `structlog.contextvars.bound_contextvars` context manager/decorator.
 - Use ``structlog`` as normal.
   Loggers act as they always do, but the `structlog.contextvars.merge_contextvars` processor ensures that any context-local binds get included in all of your log messages.
+- If you want to access the context-local storage, you use `structlog.contextvars.get_contextvars` and `structlog.contextvars.get_merged_contextvars`.

+We're sorry the word *context* means three different things in this itemization depending on...context.

 .. doctest::